 As a trained coach, I can coach you on most things.
 However, there are some areas in which I have special expertise owing to my life and work experience in these fields:

-Business Coaching – I believe that business success starts with the individual, and that, when you work on yourself, the positive changes you achieve strongly affect your ability to be more productive.
+Career Coaching – Are you finding work a grind?
 Do you need help to be a better leader?
 Or a happier worker?
 We can discuss your individual situation and tailor coaching to it with a variety of strategies.
 I am currently a regular coach for multinational company Lush, and have worked within various other businesses, both blue chip and small scale, to deliver individual and group coaching sessions for staff at all levels to improve their experience of work so that they have more personal engagement in their organisation or company.

 Work-Life Balance – In this age of information technology, it seems we are never free of work demands.
 We know that our bodies are not indestructible, and yet it is easy to be sucked into asking too much of ourselves, with resultant burn-out.
 Whether you have already run yourself into the ground, or can see it on the horizon, coaching can help you to slow down and prioritise your wellness over a stressed-out lifestyle.